ewwmy/cheatsheets/typescript-en.md

   color: 'green',
 }

-// ✅ type coercion using the mapping function const sphere1: Sphere = boxToSphere(box) // Sphere { size: 123 }
+// ✅ type conversion using the mapping function const sphere1: Sphere = boxToSphere(box) // Sphere { size: 123 }

-// ❌ bad way of type coercion: the result object may actually have unwanted properties though they are unreachable in typescript but will be present in javascript which may cause side effects const sphere2: Sphere = {
+// ❌ a bad way of type conversion: the result object may actually have unwanted properties though they are unreachable in typescript but will be present in javascript which may cause side effects const sphere2: Sphere = {
   ...box,
 }

-// ❌ worst way of type coercion: the result object will also be just a link to another object const sphere3: Sphere = box
+// ❌ the worst way of type conversion: the result object will also be just a link to another object const sphere3: Sphere = box
 ```